 She thanked him and waved goodbye as he hollered, “Don’t forget, you promised me lunch tomorrow!”

-Jack didn’t immediately pull away as Abbi dropped her things onto the front porch and searched for her key to Tom’s house inside her bag, realizing she must’ve left it at Arlington’s house.
+Jack didn’t immediately pull away as Abbi dropped her things onto the front porch and searched for her key to Tom’s house inside her bag, realizing she must’ve left it in her car.

 Abbi began her search and felt frustrated after a few minutes of searching but finding nothing.

 “No one wants inside your 200-year-old house, Tom.
 Why can’t you just leave the key in the same place?” she said as she looked all over the porch and front stairs for the key, searching inside nooks and crannies and in the mailbox and under the plain black doormat.